temporalio/docker-builds/docker-readme/auto-setup.md

 `ES_SCHEMA_SETUP_TIMEOUT_IN_SECONDS` (defaults to `0`)

+This variable specifies the Elasticsearch schema setup timeout.
+The default value of 0 means that schema setup will not time out.

 ### Server setup

 `TEMPORAL_ADDRESS` (defaults to unset)

-`TEMPORAL_CLI_ADDRESS` (defaults to unset)

-This variable is deprecated and support for it will be removed in the future release.

 `SKIP_DEFAULT_NAMESPACE_CREATION` (defaults to `false`)